mariusrubo/ScirraConstruct-Examples/README.md

 # Examples
 ## Football
-The first game is a simple football simulation for two players.
-Click [here](http://htmlpreview.github.io/?https://github.com/mariusrubo/ScirraConstruct-Examples/blob/master/football/index.html) to play.
+The first game (football) is a simple football simulation for two players.
+The second game (caterpillar) is a physics-based platformer.